Juhyung-L/display_URDF_RViz_tutorial/README.md

 # Background
 A .urdf file represents a robot model using joints and links.
-- joint: the skeleton of the robot model
+- links: the rigid skeleton of the robot
-- links: the link that connects the joings

-(xml has a html-style format)
+- joints: joins the links together

 # Creating a ROS2 package
 Make a folder and a folder named source in it.
 ***mkdir ~/dev_ws/src***
 ***cd ~/dev_ws/src***
-***ros2 pkg create --build-type ament_cmake basic_mobile_robot***
+***ros2 pkg create --build-type ament_cmake mobile_robot***
-- this will make a folder named basic_mobile_robot inside the src folder
+- this will make a folder named mobile_robot inside the src folder
 - this folder will have
   - CMakeLists.txt
   - package.xml
   - include folder
   - src folder

-Then make launch, meshes, models, and rviz folders inside the package.
+Then make launch, models, and rviz folders inside the package.
 ***cd ~/dev_ws/src/basic_mobile_robot***
-***mkdir launch meshes rviz***
+***mkdir launch models rviz***
 - launch folder will have the launch script in Python
-- meshes will have the .stl folders, which are like texture files
 - rviz will have the rviz launch file
 - models will have the .urdf file of the robot model